Ready to enjoy all of the Orlando Halloween events this year?

 - Things to do in Orlando for October

-- Fall haunts that you can enjoy in Orlando besides theme parks
+- Orlando Halloween events you can do besides theme parks

 During this time, I don’t really ride too many attractions because I enjoy being outdoors exploring all of the nooks and crannies, doors and shadows of the parks.